simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 3. `Web_Server.py`:

    * Listens on port `5963` for incoming HTTP redirect from Cisco.
+   * The communication between this app and Cisco's Auth server is happening over SSl/TLS.
+This is where the locally generated certificate and its private key will come in.
    * Captures `auth_code` and `state` values.
 4. `Client_OAuth.py` exchanges `auth_code` for access/refresh tokens and returns them to `WxCC.py`.